(Redirected from Ichiro)

 On January 23, 2015, he signed a one-year contract with the Miami Marlins.
 He played 153 games, hitting only .229, by far his worst average as a major leaguer.
 He finished the season with 2,935 major league hits, amid speculation that he would not return for another season that could give him a chance to join the 3,000 hit club.
 On the final days of the season, October 4th, he made the first pitching appearance of his career, pitching the 8th inning of a 7-2 loss to the Philadelphia Phillies, giving up 1 run on 2 hits.
 However, he did return to the Marlins in 2016 with the goal of joining the 3000 hit club foremost in his mind.
 First, however, he set another rare mark when he stole the 500th base of his career on April 29th.
 By mid-June he was closing in on Pete Rose's mark of 4,256 hits as a major leaguer, and the nearing of major milestones had seemingly rejuvenated him, as he was hitting an excellent .336 after 52 games.
 He passed Rose on June 15th, when he collected hit number 4,257 with a 9th-inning double off Fernando Rodney of the San Diego Padres.
 The feat prompted a debate among columnists about who was greater, Rose or Ichiro, and how significant Ichiro's feat truly was.
 However, with Miami playing well, and its three regular outfielders - Giancarlo Stanton, Marcell Ozuna and Christian Yelich - all healthy at the same time, Ichiro found it hard to find playing time in July.
 He was only 3 for 11 for the month when he got a rare start in place of Ozuna on July 17th, and he responded with a pair of singles against the St. Louis Cardinals to move within 6 hits of the magic 3,000 number.
 But getting those last few hit to reach the milestone number took a while, given his limited opportunities.
 On August 6th, he got number 2,999 as a pinch-hitter in the 8th inning against the Colorado Rockies, then stayed in the game.
 In his first attempt at 3,000 in the 9th inning of that game, he hit a comebacker to P Scott Oberg whose throw to first beat him by half a step.
 Not willing to let the suspense endure longer, the Marlins announced that he would be in the starting line-up on August 7th.
 Batting 6th and playing centerfield that day, he collected the historic hit in the 7th inning, a triple off Chris Rusin off the wall at Coors Field.
 He was the 30th player to join the exclusive club, but his route to the milestone was probably the most remarkable, given he was already 27 when he collected his first big league hit.
 Ironically, his milestone hit came on the day when former teammate Alex Rodriguez, who had been the last player to join the vaunted club the year before, announced his retirement effective in a week.
 Shortly after the milestone hit.
 RF Stanton was lost for the season to a groin injury, with the result that Ichiro would once again receive regular playing time over the remaining six weeks, allowing him to progress further up the career hit leaders' ladder.

 On April 19, 2017, he picked an appropriate venue to hit his first road home run in over four years, doing so against his former team, the Mariners at Safeco Field.
 He went yard against Evan Marshall in what was his first return to the Pacific Northwest since his trade to the Yankees in 2012.
 On June 14th, he hit a pinch single against the Oakland Athletics, giving him a total of 365 hits in interleague games; that surpassed Derek Jeter to set a new record.
 On June 25th, he became the oldest player to start a game in center field, passing Rickey Henderson.
+On July 6th, he collected two hits in a 4-3 loss to the St. Louis Cardinals to become the all-time leader in the category for players born outside the United States with 3,054, passing Rod Carew.

 - 2001 AL Rookie of the Year Award